20 Reasons Why You Visit and Love India Travel

 7. You can stay in any palace

-You can stay in a tourist place like Darjeeling for relaxation a spent your holiday in lazy moments.
+You can stay in a tourist place like Darjeeling to relax and spend your holiday in lazy moments.

 8. A smile